Skip to main content

 1. The FOAF ontology for the representation of people and organizations.

-3. The SKOS vocabulary is used to represent taxonomic relationships and to fully document ontology terms.
+2. SKOS is used to represent taxonomic relationships and to fully document ontology terms.

-4. Some Dublin Core vocabulary terms are used for well known documentation tags.
+3. Some Dublin Core terms are used for well known documentation tags.

 3. Illness & Injury Ontology Design Rules